AnrokX/jam/README.md

 ### Third-Party Assets

 - **Bomb Model**: The projectile bomb model (`assets/models/projectiles/bomb.gltf`) is licensed under the **Fab End User License Agreement**.
 This is a separate license from Epic Games Marketplace and has its own terms of use.
-This model may not be redistributed separately from this project.
+This model may not be redistributed separately from this project. **Important:** If you fork this project, you will need to purchase your own license for this asset or replace it with your own model.

 Astro Breaker © 2025